TheExpandingPolytope/newton/README.md

-# Echo Python DApp
+# Newton

+Newton is a fully on-chain physics sandbox allowing users to spawn objects into an infinite scene at will.
+Each object has real world value denominated in ETH based on the total amount of energy it took to inject it into the scene.
-This example represents a minimalistic Cartesi Rollups application that simply copies (or "echoes") each input received as a corresponding output notice.
+This represents a minimalistic Cartesi Rollups application that simply copies (or "echoes") each input received as a corresponding output notice.
 This DApp's back-end is written in Python.

 ## Interacting with the application